FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-settings.rst

 Per resource type you can configure a maximum of 4 properties of that resource type that will get shown in the UI.
 Then UI will only show resource types that are not provided by a call to the EHR launch endpoint (:ref:`firely_auth_endpoints_launchcontext`).
 Also when a ``launch`` or ``launch/patient``, or a ``patient/xxxx.yyy`` scope is requested, and a patient logs in, the patient context will automatically be added based on the fhirUser claim of the user.
+This will not happen when you log in as practitioner.

 Inferno test settings
 ---------------------